Experience your legacy devices like never before.

 Q: What devices are supported?

 A: Devices with A9 to A10X chips running iOS/iPadOS are supported.
 Devices with A11 and later chips are not supported.
-Support for A8 devices and tvOS may be considered in the future, but it is currently undecided.
+Support for tvOS may be considered in the future.

 Q: What iOS/iPadOS versions are supported?